chandrabhu/multiform-with-jquery-validation/README.md

 # multiform-with-jquery-validation

-A Multi-Form of all kinds of Fields and Validation.
+A Multi-Form of all kinds of Fields and Validation Using Jquery.